Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Evaluation and Comparison

-When the input is a point cloud with missing patches, inferring a centralized medial axis becomes a challenging task for most traditional methods.
-For instance, Fig.\ref{fig:huanghui_data} shows an input point cloud with partially missing patches.
-Using this as input for PC, the resulting medial axis bends toward the missing area or protrudes outside the latent surface. \modi{The associated radius is exceptionally high for the vertices in these areas, resulting in poor surface reconstruction from the medial axis transform in those regions.} DPC infers a complete surface sampling using its localized symmetry properties, resulting in a centered point set known as the meso-skeleton. \modi{It reconstructs the surface directly from the enhanced surface sampling by utilizing Poisson reconstruction~\cite{Kazhdan2013}.
-The overall result appears plausible, but when the missing data is significant, it tends to infer the shape with spherical artifacts.} \modi{Thanks to the implicit representation of the shape with localized symmetry patterns, the medial structure computed by our method is centralized, and the reconstructed surface is visually consistent and tight.}
+When the input point cloud contains missing regions, obtaining a well-centered medial axis becomes challenging for most traditional methods.
+As shown in Figure~\ref{fig:huanghui_data}, when PC is applied to a point cloud with missing patches, the resulting medial axis bends toward the missing area or protrudes beyond the latent surface.
+The corresponding radius values at these vertices are abnormally large, leading to poor surface reconstruction from the medial axis transform.
+DPC infers a complete surface sampling using localized symmetry priors, producing a centered point set known as the meso-skeleton.
+It reconstructs the surface directly from the enhanced surface sampling via Poisson surface reconstruction~\cite{Kazhdan2013}.
+While the results appear plausible, when the missing data is extensive, DPC often introduces spherical artifacts.
+By contrast, our method leverages a neural implicit representation with localized symmetry patterns, producing a well-centered medial structure and a visually consistent, tightly reconstructed surface.